hannahyzhao/HannahZhao/src/content/blog/07-what-investors-won't-tell-you/index.md

 His approach wasn’t about asking users what they wanted—it was about anticipating their needs before they even realized them.
 He leveraged technology trends, user behavior, intuition, and aesthetics to create experiences that exceeded expectations.

+### Founder Conflicts: CEO vs. CTO
+In any startup, CEOs focus on growth, while CTOs focus on tech.
+This tension is natural but can become a major bottleneck if the CTO prioritizes engineering perfection over product-market fit.
+The risks include:
+- Failure to ship a viable product because the team is too focused on perfecting the tech.
+- Delays in launching an MVP while competitors capture the market first.
+- Wasted resources on over-engineering instead of addressing real user pain points.

+#### How to Bridge the CEO-CTO Gap:
+1. Clearly define roles: The CEO drives market strategy and product execution, while the CTO ensures technical feasibility.
+Tech should serve the product, not dictate it.
+2. Prioritize speed over perfection: Focus on launching an MVP and iterating based on real user feedback rather than waiting for the “perfect” solution.
+3. Make data-driven decisions: Show your CTO user engagement, retention metrics, and customer insights—not just code and architecture—so technical decisions align with business goals.

 ### Key Takeaways for Founders:

 - **Credibility matters more than raw technology.** Without a strong track record, fundraising is difficult.